lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 -------------------

-Spawn allows for invoking the EnergyPlus zone and system sizing calculations to retrieve sizing data in Modelica for each thermal zone and for groups of thermal zones, the latter taking into account load diversity as needed for system sizing.
+Spawn allows for invoking the EnergyPlus zone and system sizing calculations to retrieve sizing data in Modelica in the form of parameters for each thermal zone, defined by a ``ThermalZone`` object, and for groups of thermal zones collected into systems, defined by a ``SystemSizing`` object.
-The sizing data are sensible and latent cooling loads, heating loads, zone temperature and humidity set points used for sizing, minimum outdoor air flow rates, corresponding outdoor temperature and humidity at design loads, and the times when the design sizing conditions occur.
+The sizing parameter values can then be used in Modelica parameter expressions to assign HVAC or other component parameter values.

 During the EnergyPlus sizing calculations, no time-dependent data of Modelica is used.
 Thus, any supply air flow rate, infiltration, interzonal air exchange or